Drug Policy Innovation In Disease Diagnosis

 - The understanding that addicts can recover and regain their lives with the right help

-The plan built upon previous laws, such as the Secure and Responsible Drug Disposal Act of 2010.
-This worked to ensure safe disposal of used needles and unused drugs.
+The plan was built upon previous laws, such as the Secure and Responsible Drug Disposal Act of 2010.
+This worked to ensure the safe disposal of used needles and unused drugs.

 As for the approach to offenders, it was too easy to choose incarceration for those that committed low-level offenses.
-Addicts were treated as the criminal, not as ill.
-This new drug policy meant a plan to send offenders into treatment options rather than the easy option of jail.
+Addicts were treated as criminals, not as ill.
+This new drug policy meant a plan to send offenders to treatment options rather than the easy option of jail.
 There was also a plan to combat trafficking on the Southwest border.
 This not only focused on decreasing availability, but it also focused on the criminal actions of the supplier, not the addict.

-At the time, the policy was welcome by the American Society of Addiction Medicine who said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
-There were hopes that this was a significant turnaround in the viewpoint on drug addition.
+At the time, the policy was welcomed by the American Society of Addiction Medicine, which said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
+There were hopes that this was a significant turnaround in the viewpoint on drug addiction.

-Two years later, the Obama Administration updated their drug policy.
+Two years later, the Obama Administration updated its drug policy.
 This allowed them to highlight their ongoing goals for drug welfare and healthcare in the US.

-They were keen to talk about some of the improvements that were within the past four years in the early stages of this 21st-century program.
+They were determined to talk about some of the improvements that were made within the past four years in the early stages of this 21st-century program.

-These were positive steps on each of the three areas of interest.
+These were positive steps in each of the three areas of interest:

 Mandatory minimum sentences were refined to improve prospects for low-level offenders.
 This means addressing the disparity between sentences for certain forms.
 There was also the first elimination of a mandatory minimum sentence in four decades.

-Access to treatment options is expanding so that millions of patients can see.
+Access to treatment options expanded so that millions of patients can find help.
 There was also a strong focus on reducing prescription drug abuse.